MicrosoftDocs/security/security-docs/operations/siem-workspace.md

 - Who is responsible for data ownership?
 - What are the data isolation and compliance requirements?
-- How to implement least privileges across tenants.
+- How will you implement least privileges across tenants.
 - How will multiple data connectors in multiple Microsoft Sentinel workspaces be managed?
 - How to monitor office 365 environments?
 - How to protect intellectual properties&ndash;for example, playbooks, notebooks, analytics rules&ndash;across tenants?

 See [Manage Microsoft Sentinel workspaces at scale: Granular Azure RBAC](/azure/lighthouse/how-to/manage-sentinel-workspaces#granular-azure-role-based-access-control-azure-rbac) for the security best practices of Microsoft Sentinel and Azure Lighthouse.

-## Onboard your workspace to the unified security operations platform (preview)
+## Onboard your workspace to the unified security operations platform

 If you're working with a single workspace, we recommend that you onboard your workspace to the unified security operations platform to view all your Microsoft Sentinel data together with XDR data in the Microsoft Defender portal.